 Deep learning models can be effective for text prediction problems because they use these multiple layers to capture complex relationships in language.

+For the following chapters, we will use tidymodels packages along with Tensorflow and the R interface to Keras (Allaire and Chollet 2020) for preprocessing, modeling, and evaluation.
 Table 7.1 presents some key differences between deep learning and what, in this book, we call machine learning methods.

 |Machine learning||Deep learning|

 |Software is typically easier to install||Software can be more challenging to install|

 |Can achieve good performance with less data||Requires more data for good performance|

 |Depends on preprocessing to model more than very simple relationships||Can model highly complex relationships|